 The long night of the 6th Airborne

-In the hours that followed, German patrols were more and more pressing in the Bénouville sector, as Major Howard foresaw.
-He decided to reinforce this area by placing Lieutenant Fox’s No 17 Platoon, leaving Lieutenant Sweeney’s No 23 Platoon alone in charge of the Ranville Bridge for the entire night following the attack.
+In the following hours, German patrols were more and more pressing in the Bénouville sector, as Major Howard had foreseen.
+He decided to reinforce this sector by placing Lieutenant Fox’s No 17 Platoon there, leaving Lieutenant Sweeney’s No 23 Platoon alone in charge of the Ranville bridge during the night following the attack.

-Many British paratroopers, lost in the vicinity of Ranville, are guided by the sound of small arms infantry towards the bridges over the Orne and the Orne Canal.
-Dozens of them reinforce the position of company D of the 2nd Ox & Bucks until the morning of D-Day, before being able to find their unit.
+Many British paratroopers, lost in the vicinity of Ranville, were guided by the sound of infantry small arms towards the bridges over the Orne and the Orne canal.
+Several dozen of them came to reinforce the position of Company D of the 2nd Ox & Bucks until the early morning of D-Day, before being able to return to their unit.

-Shortly after 1:30 pm, British and French commandos landed on Sword Beach a few hours earlier, joining the airlifted soldiers stationed on the two bridges.
-For Major Howard’s men, the mission is entirely successful.
-The next day, June 7, 1944, Lieutenant Hooper and survivors of glider No. 4 managed to find their unit in the area of Ranville, after being isolated for 24 hours in hostile territory.
+Shortly after 1:30 p.m., the British and French commandos who had landed on Sword Beach a few hours earlier joined up with the airborne soldiers stationed on the two bridges.
+For Major Howard’s men, the mission was a complete success.
+The next day, June 7th, 1944, Lieutenant Hooper and the survivors of the number 4 glider managed to find their unit in the Ranville sector, after having been isolated for 24 hours in hostile territory.

-On the morning of June 7th, company D of 2nd Ox & Bucks carries out a reconnaissance of the locality of Escoville under the fire of several German self-propelled guns belonging to Kampfgruppe von Luck.
-It was during this engagement that Lieutenant Hooper was wounded by the firing of an MG-42 enemy machine gun.
-The English fall back to Hérouvillette where they will remain for several weeks.
+On the morning of 7 June, D Company of the 2nd Ox & Bucks carried out a reconnaissance of the town of Escoville under fire from several German self-propelled guns belonging to Kampfgruppe von Luck.
+It was during this engagement that Lieutenant Hooper was wounded by an enemy MG-42 machine gun.
+The British withdrew to Hérouvillette where they remained for several weeks.

-While the English baptize the bridge of Bénouville “Pegasus Bridge” and that the Hollywood cinema makes it pass to the posterity by immortalizing it in the film “the longest day”, that of Ranville does not benefit from the same honors and its history gradually falls into oblivion.
-After the war, it was finally named “Horsa Bridge” in honor of gliders made in Britain and used during Operation Deadstick.
+While the British named the bridge of Bénouville “Pegasus Bridge” and the Hollywood cinema made it famous by immortalizing it in the film “The Longest Day”, the bridge of Ranville did not benefit from the same honors and its history gradually fell into oblivion.
+After the war, it was finally named “Horsa Bridge” in homage to the gliders manufactured in Great Britain and used during Operation Coup de Main.

-The original bridge is removed and changed in 1971, although elements of the structure are still reused.
-In 1984, on the occasion of the fortieth anniversary of the liberation, the Mayor of Ranville had a commemorative plaque erected at the west end of the bridge, in memory of glider pilots and sections of Lieutenants Fox and Sweeney so that they would not are never forgotten.
+The original bridge was removed and replaced in 1971, although parts of the structure are still reused.
+In 1984, on the fortieth anniversary of the liberation, the mayor of Ranville had a commemorative plaque installed at the west end of the bridge in memory of the glider pilots and the platoons of Lieutenants Fox and Sweeney so that they would never be forgotten.